 Susannah is a proud Bay Area Native and a member of the Brentwood Lions Club.
 In 2020, Susannah was recognized by the Red Cross NorCal for establishing monthly government/nonprofit collaborative calls to address the impacts of COVID on communities in need.
 In 2021, Susannah was recognized by Red Cross NorCal a second time for leading team efforts to build a nonprofit support system that assisted low-income families who lost everything in a Brentwood apartment fire.
 Susannah is currently serving on the Technical Advisory Panel for the Solano Family Justice Center (SFJC) Advisory Committee, the Council for Age-Friendly Communities in Alameda County, and she was invited to participate in the Contra Costa Family Justice Center Strategic Plan Focus Group.
 In 2022, Susannah was appointed by vote of County Supervisors to the Contra Costa Transportation Authority Accessible Transportation Strategic Plan Task Force, and was asked to be on the Contra Costa’s Master Plan Local Playbook IMPACT Steering Committee – a group that meets regularly to formulate plans to adopt the Governor’s Master Plan for Aging on a local level.
 In addition, Susannah received recognition via a Senate Resolution for outstanding professional services provided to the constituents of the 7th Senatorial District and the State of CA.

 Outside of her professional life, Susannah is a self-described foodie, treasure hunter, crafter, performer, and decorator who can frequently be seen occupying the passenger seat of her husband’s red 1962 Thunderbird, Maybellene.
-She is mother to two wonderful adult sons and a large rescue dog named Ziggy.
+She is mother to two wonderful adult sons, a fantastic new daughter-in-law, and a large rescue dog named Ziggy.